STEP 1: ADD THE EVENT TO THE APPROPRIATE CALENDAR

 The Berkeley MBA

-If you would like to inform Full-time and Evening/Weekend students about your event, please contact the MBAA's VP of Communications, Anne Lewandowski, so that he may include your event announcement in the weekly MBA Alert.
+If you would like to inform Full-time and Evening/Weekend students about your event, please contact the MBAA's VP of Communications, Charlene Chen, so that she may include your event announcement in the weekly MBA Alert.
 PLEASE NOTE THAT THE DEADLINE FOR EACH MONDAY'S PUBLICATION IS 5:00 P.M.
 THE SUNDAY NIGHT BEFORE THE ALERT IS SENT OUT.
-You may contact the Evening & Weekend MBA publicity contact by emailing Mike Rielly .
+You may contact the Evening & Weekend MBA publicity contact by emailing Siu-Yung Wong.

 For all major events, please notify Haas NewsWire so that they may publicize the event for you.
 Haas NewsWire tries to publicize major conferences six weeks in advance.
 Please submit content AT LEAST one week prior to the desired publication date, which is every other Monday.